 Johns Hopkins University is a private research university established in 1876.
 The school, located in Baltimore, Maryland, United States, was named after Johns Hopkins, an American entrepreneur and philanthropist.

-Today, this university is one of the most prestigious in the world, and it is recognized for its outstanding academic curriculum and facilities, which attracts international students from all over the world.
-However, getting admitted into this school is no small feat, as it has a low acceptance rate.
-In this article, you will learn about Johns Hopkins University’s acceptance rate and its importance.
-So be sure to read till the end.
+Today, this university is widely recognized for its research, academics, and facilities, which attract students from around the world.
+However, getting admitted to this school is no small feat, as it has a low admission rate.
+In this article, you will learn about Johns Hopkins University’s acceptance rate and why it matters.
+Be sure to read to the end.

 Johns Hopkins University Acceptance Rate

-There are a lot of things you need to prepare for in order to stand a chance of being admitted and have a smooth academic year.
+There are many things you need to prepare for in order to have a strong chance of admission and a smooth academic year.
 Here are three things you should prepare for:

 Admission Requirements